elasfaromar/OOP1/README.md

 4. Type "java interface.java' to run the program.

 ### Feedback
-- For any feedback contact me at: omarelasfaregy17@gmail.com or @onaromara on instagream
+- For any feedback contact me at: omarelasfaregy17@gmail.com or @onaromara on instagram